-The independent directors annually review and evaluate the performance of the Chief Executive Officer.
+The independent directors annually review and evaluate the performance of the Chief Executive Officer (or principal executive officer).
 The review is based upon objective criteria, including the performance of the business and accomplishment of objectives previously established in consultation with the Chief Executive Officer.
-The review also considers feedback from individual directors regarding the performance of the Chief Executive Officer.

-The results of the review and evaluation are communicated to the Chief Executive Officer by the Chair of the Compensation Committee, and are used by that Committee and the Board when considering the compensation of the CEO.
+The results of the review and evaluation are communicated to the Chief Executive Officer by the Chair of the PG&E Corporation Compensation Committee, and are used by that Committee and the Board when considering the compensation of the Chief Executive Officer.